 Skip to main content

-In this tutorial we will present the process of connecting a RealSense camera to your Leo Rover and integrating it with the system on Intel RealSense D435i example.
+In this tutorial we will go through the process of connecting a RealSense D435i camera to your Leo Rover and integrating it with the system using ROS.

 What to expect?